prodzpod/RisingTides/README.md

 **Magnetic** elites will drain your gold if you get too close to them, and drop only a portion of their money on death.
 Getting hit by one will send you straight down if you're mid-air!
 Meanwhile, **Nocturnal** elites, chasing like a shadow if left unharmed, will blind you on hit.

-And that's not the end of it all - once you enter the first loop of your journey, **Aquamarine, Bismuth and Onyx** elites will step in to try to stop you!
+And that's not the end of it all - once you enter the first loop of your journey, **Aquamarine, Bismuth, Onyx and Realgar** elites will step in to try to stop you!

 ![Loop elites](https://files.catbox.moe/aspbo0.png)